-the interventions made by the delegates to the Sixth Committee all over the years, when we had to prepare the final version of the Guide.
+a work in progress every year.
+This is why I made a point of reviewing, as carefully as possible, all the interventions made by the delegates to the Sixth Committee over the years when we had to prepare the final version of the Guide.
 And this probably was the most unusual aspect of the preparation of the Guide.

-Normally, the ILC's drafts are subject to two different readings, separated by a one year fallow period during which States can prepare and send their comments on the global draft adopted in first reading.
-It has not been the case concerning the Guide to Practice.
-It was completed at forced march during the years 2009 and 201062 and, in accordance with the General Assembly's wish,63 a final version64 was completed in 2011 -the text being adopted by consensus65 on 11 August of that year.66 To achieve this result, the Commission and the Secretariat (including the translators) had to make tremendous efforts and, in this respect too, a somewhat unusual method was followed:
+Normally, the ILC's drafts are subject to two different readings, separated by a one year fallow period during which states can prepare and send in their comments on the global draft adopted on first reading.
+This has not been the case concerning the Guide to Practice.
+It was completed at a forced march during the years 2009 and $2010^{62}$ and, in accordance with the General Assembly's wish, a final version was completed in 2011 - the text being adopted by consensus on 11 August of that year.
+To achieve this result, the Commission and the Secretariat (including the translators) had to make tremendous efforts and, in this respect too, a somewhat unusual method was followed: